Osteopaths are skilled at discovering underlying causes of pain.

 Based on a thorough understanding of anatomy and physiology they use their hands both to gain information and to treat injuries to the ligaments, muscles and joints.

-An osteopath can also advise on correct posture and movement and can give instruction on back care and preventative exercises.
+An osteopath may also advise on correct posture and movement and can give instruction on back care and preventative exercises.

 Significant groups of illnesses due to work are disorders of the muscles, tendons and joints (particularly in the back, hands and arms).
 Symptoms vary from mild aches and pains to severe pain and disability.